ral557/castep-docs/docs/workshop/01_bonding.md

 	* ### Vesta
 	To open the `Si2.cell` file using [VESTA](http://www.jp-minerals.org/vesta/en/):
-	Open VESTA (You will need to copy it from the shared drive to your desktop.
+	Open VESTA (You will need to copy it from the h: drive to your desktop.
 	Then double click `VESTA.exe`) then use File => Open and navigate to your `Si2.cell` file.
 	You cannot drag and drop into VESTA.